-It will examine: silage evaluation; fermentation; microbiology; inoculant development; pathogen transfer; and food safety.
-Although its focus will be on pasture-based systems, processes for grain and non-arable crops will be described and evaluated.
+It will examine silage evaluation, fermentation, microbiology, inoculant development, pathogen transfer, and food safety.
+Although its focus will be on pasture-based systems, processes for grain and non-arable crops will be reviewed and evaluated.

 • Fundamentals of silage production – an overview of the ensiling process and assessing the environmental impact of silage production.

 • Silage biochemistry and analysis – a detailed look at the biochemical changes that occur during the ensiling process.